mitranim/stylific/src-docs/html/partials/index.md

 effortlessly enhance selected elements with JavaScript.

-Another benefit of this approach is that because each component's styles are scoped under a single tag or class name, they're easy to [subclass](configuration/#subclassing) using Sass's `@extend` directive.
+Another benefit of this approach is that because each component's styles are scoped under a single tag or attribute name, they're easy to [subclass](configuration/#subclassing) using Sass's `@extend` directive.